 - Cultural Resources -- Sites and artifacts dating back centuries have been found within the recreation area.
 Please protect these valuable resources of the past.
 Removal or disturbance of these artifacts destroys valuable information and is a serious crime punishable by fines and/or imprisonment.

-- Campfires -- Campfires are allowed in grills or firepans only.
+- Campfires -- Campfires are allowed in designated fire rings/grills ONLY.
+Campfires are allowed in grills or firepans only.
 Camp stoves and charcoal fires are recommended.
 Firewood collection is not allowed - please bring your own campfire fuel.
-Please do not leave your fire unattended and make sure it is completely out before you leave.
+Please do not leave your fire unattended and make sure it's completely out before you leave; don't add dirt to fire rings.

 - Parking -- Please have respect for others when parking vehicles.
 Pay attention to parking designations.
 Blue areas are Handicapped Parking Only.
 Yellow areas are No Parking at any time.
-Park in designated parking spaces only.
-There is No Parking in the boat ramp area.
-Motor vehicle freeplay is prohibited.
+Park in designated parking spaces only; No Parking in the boat ramp area.

 - Pets -- Pets are welcome in all areas of the recreation area, but must be kept under control and on a leash at all times.
 Quiet hours apply to pets.
 Equestrian use in the campground is prohibited.
 Please be considerate of others and pick up after your pet.